LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-22-DoNotRageQuit.md

 I was so good I could tell when others made huge mistakes and had to debrief their TL privately to prevent repeated mistakes.

-For me it wasn't about pointing the finger, it was about learning and if mistakes were continuously made, the health and saftey of our vulnerable clients could have been at risk.
+For me it wasn't about pointing the finger, it was about learning and if mistakes were continuously made, the health and safety of our vulnerable clients could have been at risk.

 If I made a mistake, I would admit fault and take ownership.